christiskatsouris/Applied-Econometrics-R/README.md

 # [C].
 Average Treatment Effects Estimation and Inference

 There is a growing literature on modelling methodologies for Average Treatment Effects which are particularly useful for evaluating economic and health policy outcomes.
+An R tutorial can be found [here](https://cran.r-project.org/web/packages/targeted/vignettes/ate.html).

 ## References